rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-linear-constructions.md

 Lie groups are famous.
 There are different levels to study Lie groups:

-- **after doing finite groups** one may try to study matrix Lie groups, using knowledge of multivariable calculus, it must not be ideal
+- **after doing finite groups** one may try to study matrix Lie groups, using knowledge of multivariable calculus, it is not ideal
 - **after doing topology, smooth manifolds** you must already know definitions of topological and Lie groups along with their Lie algebras and exponential map
 - **after doing algebraic topology** you will start understanding what simply connected Lie groups allow that its quotients by discrete subgroups don't